 The method used to determine the actuarial value of assets is the five-year smoothed market method.
-This method was modified for the current valuation to immediately recognize offsetting unrecognized gains and losses.
-This slight modification will reduce future volatility in the actuarial value of assets while ensuring that the actuarial value always trends directly towards the market value of assets.
-This technique is further described in Section III of Appendix A. The development of the actuarial value of assets utilizing this method is shown on Table 7.
+This technique is further described in Section III of Appendix A. The development of the actuarial value of assets utilizing this method is shown on Table 8.